4W4I5/Semester-7-Notes/Blockchain/Sessional 1 Prep/Sessional 1 Prep Notes.md

 ### Longest Chain Rule
 - **Definition**: The longest chain with the most accumulated proof-of-work is the valid blockchain.
 Nodes always follow this chain to ensure consistency.
+- **Useful: ** When two blocks are mined at the same time while protecting blocks already on the blockchain
 	- **Orphan Blocks**: Occasionally, two miners may produce blocks simultaneously, creating a temporary fork.
 The shorter chain eventually gets orphaned, and only the longest chain remains.

 ### Transaction Process
 - **Broadcasting Transactions**: